We found 22 genetics specialists near Providence, RI.

-Dr. Guang Hu is a specialist in genetics.
-He works in Providence, RI.
-He attended Harbin Medical University for medical school and subsequently trained at The Miriam Hospital for residency.
+Dr. Guang Hu specializes in genetics and practices in Providence, RI.
+He graduated from Harbin Medical University.
+Dr. Hu completed his residency training at The Miriam Hospital.
+He is professionally affiliated with Providence VA Medical Center.
 Dr. Hu is not currently accepting new patients.

 - Single gene disorders, the result of a single mutated gene.
 Examples include Huntington’s disease, which causes jerky movements, and sickle-cell anemia, where red blood cells have an abnormal, rigid shape.

 - Inborn metabolic disorders, which are a specific type of single gene disorder that results in abnormalities in the way the body chemically processes proteins, carbohydrates or fats.
 Some examples are Urea Cycle Disorder (where ammonia builds up in the body) and Gaucher’s Disease (where fatty substances build up in cells and organs).

 - Chromosomal disorders, where gene-carrying chromosomes do not pair up correctly or are missing.
 Some examples are Klinefelter Syndrome, a sex-chromosome disorder, and Down Syndrome.

 - Congenital abnormalities (commonly known as birth defects), which can be caused by genetic abnormalities.
 They also can happen because of illness or environmental exposure during pregnancy (such as with rubella), or for unknown reasons.

 - Other common diseases that have hereditary traits, such diabetes, autism, and some types of cancer.

 - Clinical Genetics: This overarching branch of medical genetics deals with the treatment and management of hereditary diseases.

 - Biomechanical Genetics: This branch deals with metabolic disorders, such as galactosemia and phenylketonuria.